HVAC Repair in San Diego, CA: Essential Tips to Keep Your System Running Smoothly

 • Installing and running a smart thermostat boosts efficiency and control.

-• Make sure no furniture or draperies are blocking anything.
+• Making sure no furniture or draperies are blocking vents.

-• Air ducts are cleaned regularly for dust and debris removal.
+• Cleaning air ducts regularly for dust and debris removal.

-• Seal leaks in ducting to save energy loss.
+• Sealing leaks in ducting to save energy loss.

 • Leaking ductwork.